14 Convincing Reasons Why Money Can’t Buy Happiness

 This article may contain links from our partners.
 Please read our Disclaimer for more information.

-Continue reading this blog post to see why money can’t buy happiness.
+Sure, money can provide comfort, but it doesn’t create fulfillment.
+Keep reading to see why money can’t buy happiness.

-It’s taken different forms over the years, but the basic principle remains the same.
+Over time, this idea has taken different forms, but the core message remains the same.
 Money is not going to lead to your happiness for a variety of reasons.
-That’s not to say that it won’t help you in many spots, though.
+While having enough money can help in difficult times and provide security, it doesn’t guarantee more happiness.

 So, why doesn’t much money buy happiness?
 Here’s why…

-Finding what can bring you happiness is important.
-Trying to become increasingly happier is especially good if you’re depressed or lacking compassion.
-The idea that money doesn’t buy happiness really stems from material possessions and their value in the present moment.
-Being around happy people will usually make you happier, unless of course, you hate people.
+Finding what brings you happiness is essential, especially if you’re feeling down or lacking compassion.
+The idea that money can’t buy happiness comes from the belief that material goods only bring temporary joy.
+Being around happy people can boost your mood unless you’re not fond of people.

 1. The More You Own, the More You Clean